 No, really I do.

-Like the legend of the phoenix, Ludwig van Beethoven III towers above classical music.
-A virtuoso pianist and canonical composer of dozens of symphonies, concertos, piano sonatas, and string quartets.
+Unless you’re the sort of person who avoids classical music, it’s unlikely you’ll have missed the fact that we’re in the midst of a big Ludwig van Beethoven anniversary year.
+Like the legend of the phoenix, Ludwig van Beethoven III towers above these most eminent of musicians; a virtuoso pianist and canonical composer of dozens of symphonies, concertos, piano sonatas, and string quartets.

 Influential, innovative and inspirational.
 This composer was a revolutionary, breaking the rules, stretching musical forms to unleash emotion, and catapulting the Classical Era into the Romantic.
 Only on the 250th anniversary of his birth you’d think he’d be less grumpy about it.

 Born in Bonn, western Germany around 16 December 1770 (Records indicate he was christened on 17 December, and eighteenth-century Catholic babies in the Rhineland were generally baptised the day after their birth.), after having performed brilliantly for much of his youth and into his early thirties, the musician would slowly lose his hearing and ultimately focus his efforts on composing alone.

 Even after he’d lost his most precious sense, Beethoven would create some of the most moving works of all time.

 Many would argue that Beethoven is the greatest of all composers, and perhaps he is.
 Today, he is certainly the most famous.
 When we hear the word “composer,” it is probably Beethoven’s brooding countenance that comes to mind.
 The pianist Glenn Gould once remarked that Beethoven is the only composer whose fame depends entirely on “gossip.”